chardso/fruit-culture-fruit-farming/README.md

   - soil texture,which is referred to as the relative proportion of particles of various sizes such as sand,silt and clay in the soil.  -

-  - soil structur
+  - soil structure

-  - consistenc
+  - consistence

-  - partiole densit
+  - partiole density

   - bulky density.